SA de Transport Aérien Flight 730: Accident

 Thirty-five passengers and one hostess lost their lives, many becoming trapped inside the sinking fuselage.
 The remaining passengers and crew, including both pilots, were rescued by local fisherman and rescue teams, or swam to the nearby shore.

+Cause

 The cause of the accident was attributed to pilot error, due to lack of coordination between the pilots, and to sensorial illusion.
 It was the second fatal air crash in a month at Funchal.
 On November 19, TAP Portugal Flight 425 had crashed at the airport, killing 131 people.

 Wreckage discovery

 In October 2011 the wreckage of the Caravelle was found by a team of Portuguese divers at a depth of 110 m.
 The aircraft had reportedly broken into two sections.